akisgazepidis/Machine_Learning-Classification/README.md

 There were no missing values.

 After trial and error the model i chose was XgBoostRegressor.
 It reached a F1 score: 0.903 with Precision score: 0.933 .
-This means that the model has 94.9% Accurancy.
-However because i have to deal with a problem to classify if a person is possible to have a heart attack or not Precision was the main factor for me to in order to choose the suitable model.
+Because i have to deal with a problem to classify if a person is possible to have a heart attack or not Precision was the main factor for me to in order to choose the suitable model.